-The Savings (401(k)) Plan Service Center is staffed by Fidelity Participant Service Representatives who are knowledgeable about the Plan, and are available to help if you have questions about eligibility requirements, the Plan's enrollment procedures, the status of investment funds, or any other information you may need to know.
+The Savings (401(k)) Plan Service Center is staffed by Fidelity Participant Service Representatives who are knowledgeable about the Plan and are available to help if you have questions about eligibility requirements, the Plan's enrollment procedures, the status of investment funds, or any other information you may need to know.

-Within 14 days after you are registered, you can either call 1-800-761-ILWU (4598) or go online to access Fidelity's NetBenefits at www.netbenefits.com and create a Personal Identification Number (PIN), which will enable you to access your account information.
+Within fourteen (14) days after you are registered, you can either call 1-800-761-ILWU (4598) or go online to access Fidelity's NetBenefits at www.netbenefits.com and create a user name and password, which will enable you to access your account information.
 The Savings (401(k)) Plan Service Center offers you the convenience of toll-free telephone access.
-Using a touch tone phone, you can call 1-800-761-ILWU (4598), enter your PIN, Social Security and registration numbers, and obtain current information on your:
+Using a touch tone phone, you can call 1-800-761-ILWU (4598) and obtain current information on your:

-- Total account and investment fund balances; - Contribution rate per qualified hour; - Investment choices; - Investment fund performance, as well as other general information about your Plan.
+- Total account and investment fund balances; - Contribution rate per Qualified Hour; - Investment choices; - Investment fund performance, as well as other general information about the Plan.